-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2015, and have not been applied in preparing these financial statements.
-These are not expected to have a significant effect on the financial statements of the Fund:
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2016, and have not been applied in preparing these financial statements.
+These are not expected to have a significant effect on the financial statements of the Fund with the exception of the following set out below:

-- Annual improvements 2014 (effective from 1 January 2016 and applicable to the Fund from 1 July 2016).
-These amendments impact four (4) standards: - IFRS 5 Current Assets Held for Sale and Discontinued Operations, regarding methods of disposal; - IFRS 7 Financial Instruments: Disclosures (with consequential amendments to IFRS 1), regarding servicing contracts Business combinations; - IAS 19 Employee Benefits, regarding discount rates; and - IAS 34 Interim Financial Reporting, regarding disclosure of information.
+- (a) Annual improvements 2014 (effective from 1 January 2016 and applicable to the Fund from 1 July 2016).
+This set of amendments impacts 4 standards: - IFRS 5, 'Non-current assets held for sale and discontinued operations' regarding methods of disposal. - IFRS 7, 'Financial instruments: Disclosures', (with consequential amendments to IFRS 1) regarding servicing contracts. - IAS 19, 'Employee benefits' regarding discount rates. - IAS 34, 'Interim financial reporting' regarding disclosure of information.